 Latency when mounting and unmounting a file share

-When mounting a file share using the default mount options, which is caused by the mount command's attempt at discovering the supported transport method of the Filestore instance, which introduces a three-second latency.
+When mounting a file share using the default mount options, the mount command attempts to discover the supported transport method of the Filestore instance, which introduces a three-second latency.

 mountd daemon first tries to use UDP, which Filestore doesn't